Highlights of the Program

 • Discovering how process-based MRV modeling helps track GHG emissions and optimize crop production systems

-• Learning how to quantify carbon intensity and develop reduction pathways across major U.S. crops
+• Learning how to quantify carbon intensity and develop carbon reduction pathways across major U.S. crops

 14:55 - 15:00